vlitzke/kitchenflies/DNAseq/01_setup/README.md

 1. Raw Data
 2. Quality (QC) report

+The raw data is usually in a .tar format, so : `tar -xvf fileName.tar`

 ## Raw Data[^1]

 The original image data by high throughput sequencers are transformed to raw data (Raw reads) by CASAVA base calling.
 The raw data are recorded in a FASTQ (FQ for short) file, which contains sequence information (reads) and corresponding quality information.